The walls are far too beautiful, and anything that hopes for a place in front of our walls will have to prove its worth first.

 As painting contractors, the mere fact of looking out for our client’s back and seeking to be of service above and beyond the painting work we are there to do speaks volume to clients about the relationship we have with them and the value we intend on creating for them.
 Consequently, we view referring other trusted professionals as an integral part of our work as painting contractors.

 As a house painting company, we have gone a step further.
-We have created what we call our “Kindred Spirit Partner Businesses” group.
+We have created what we call our “Trusted Partners” group.
 The companies in this select group have proven themselves to have the same “Custodial View” as we do in dealing with their clients.
-We actively support the companies in our KSPB group by sharing “best practices” with them and actively promoting them to our clients.
+We actively support our trusted partners by sharing “best practices” with them and actively promoting them to our clients.
 They do the same for us.
 Through these close company ties, we help multiply the value we create for our respective clients.

 Painting services delivered in a home environment sometimes present a particular challenge.
 Minimizing the stress on the family, while maintaining the efficiency of the painting operations is most important.
 On this particular project, the close coordination of the house painting activities was critical, due to the fact that the owners home-school their three children and the dad works out of the house a good part of the time.
 Additionally, there is a delightful 160-pound Leonberger dog which is also part of the family and whose needs for space must be taken into account.
 Her name is Bella, shown here holding one of her furry friends